DataDog/integrations-core/activemq_xml/README.md

 The Activemq XML check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your servers.

-If you need the newest version of the ActiveMQ XML check, install the `dd-check-activemq_xml` package; this package's check overrides the one packaged with the Agent.
-See the [integrations-core repository README.md for more details](https://docs.datadoghq.com/agent/faq/install-core-extra/).

 ### Configuration

 Edit the `activemq_xml.yaml` file to point to your server and port, set the masters to monitor.
 See the [sample activemq_xml.yaml](https://github.com/DataDog/integrations-core/blob/master/activemq_xml/conf.yaml.example) for all available configuration options.